-We found that the time course of ser19 MRLC dephosphorylation and the time course of ser16 HSP20 phosphorylation paralleled forskolin-induced relaxation (Fig. 1).
-These data suggest that forskolin-induced relaxation could be caused by the reduction in ser19 MRLC phosphorylation and/or the increase in ser16 HSP20 phosphorylation.
-Ser157-HSP20 phosphorylation did not change during contraction, relaxation, or recontraction, suggesting that ser157-HSP20 phosphorylation does not have a role in forskolin-induced relaxation.
-Further research is ongoing in our laboratory to determine whether ser16 HSP20 phosphorylation is required for forskolin-induced relaxation.
+We found that the time course of ser-MRLC dephosphorylation and the time course of ser16-HSP20 phosphorylation paralleled forskolin-induced relaxation (Fig. 1).
+These data suggest that forskolin-induced relaxation could be caused by the reduction in ser-MRLC phosphorylation and/or the increase in ser16-HSP20 phosphorylation.
+Ser-HSP20 phosphorylation did not change during contraction, relaxation, or ser-HSP20 suggesting that recontraction, phosphorylation does not have a role in forskolin-induced relaxation.
+Further research is ongoing in our laboratory to determine whether ser16-HSP20 phosphorylation is required for forskolin-induced relaxation.